- Claw disease in dogs – causes, symptoms, diagnosis, treatment and prevention

 3) Fungi and yeasts

-Onychomycosis (caused by dermatophytes) is less common; yeasts such as Malassezia play a more frequent role as secondary pathogens.
-Thickened, crumbly, and discolored claws are typical.
+Onychomycosis (dermatophyte-related) is less common, yeasts such as Malassezia These are more common than secondary pathogens.
+Thickened, crumbly, and discolored claws are typical symptoms.
 Systemic and topical antifungals are combined, along with paw baths and thorough drying.
-Detailed background information can be found in international sources such as the Merck Veterinary Manual (see link above).
+Detailed background information can be found in international sources such as...
+Merck Veterinary Manual (see link above).

 4) Autoimmune processes – SLO

-Symmetrical lupoid onychodystrophy (SLO) is an important differential diagnosis when multiple claws on multiple paws are affected, becoming brittle, splitting, or falling out.
+The symmetrical lupoid onychodystrophy (SLO) This is an important differential diagnosis when multiple claws on multiple paws are affected, becoming brittle, splitting, or falling out.
 Dogs often exhibit severe pain, repeated claw loss, and slow, deformed regrowth.
-Treatment focuses on modulating inflammation (e.g., doxycycline/nicotinamide, omega-3 fatty acids, vitamin E supplementation), potentially immunomodulating medications, consistent paw care, and avoiding trauma.
+Treatment aims to Inflammation modulation (e.g., doxycycline/nicotinamide, omega-3 fatty acids, vitamin E supplementation), potentially immunomodulating drugs, consistent paw care, and avoiding trauma.

 5) Endocrine and nutritional factors

-Imbalances – such as hypothyroidism – can reduce hoof quality.
+Imbalances – for example Hypothyroidism – can reduce horn quality.
 A deficiency in certain fatty acids, zinc, or biotin is rarely the sole cause, but can worsen the condition.
-Good feeding practices and targeted supplementation after diagnosis support hoof health.
+Good feeding practices and targeted supplementation after diagnosis support claw health.

 6) Tumors